Energy-Based Imitation Learning: Experiments

-We plot the KL divergence between the agent's and the expert's trajectories during the training procedure in \fig{fig:kl-div} and visualize the final estimated rewards with corresponding induced trajectories in \fig{fig:heat_maps}.
-As illustrated in \fig{fig:ebil_heat} and \fig{fig:kl-div}, the reward estimated by EBIL successfully captures the likelihood of the expert trajectories, and the induced policy quickly converge to the expert policy.
+As illustrated in \fig{fig:ebil_heat} and \fig{fig:kl-div}, the pre-estimated reward of EBIL successfully captures the density of the expert trajectories, and led by the interpretative reward the induced policy is able to quickly converge to the expert policy.
 By contrast, GAIL requires a noisy adversarial process to correct the policy.
-As a result, although GAIL achieves compatible final performance against EBIL~(\fig{fig:gail_heat}), it suffers a slow, unstable training as shown in \fig{fig:kl-div} and assigns arbitrary reward for some regions of the state-action space.
-In addition, as suggested in \fig{fig:airl_heat} and \fig{fig:red_heat} respectively, under this simple one-dimensional domain, AIRL does not in fact recover the energy as meaningful rewards, and RED suffers from the diverged reward and fail to imitate the expert.
+As a result, although GAIL achieves compatible final performance against EBIL~(\fig{fig:gail_heat}), it suffers a slow, unstable training as shown in \fig{fig:kl-div} and assigns meaningless reward in the state-action space, as revealed in \fig{fig:gail_heat}.
+In addition, we are surprised to find that AIRL recovers an `inverse'-type reward signals but still learns a good policy, as suggested in \fig{fig:airl_heat}.
+We analyze such a problem in \ap{ap:airl}, where we conclude that AIRL actually does not recover the energy of experts but the energy with an entropy term.
+Removing such an entropy term makes the result more reasonable.
+Finally, we notice that constructing the reward as the prediction errors does not help to recover a meaningful signal, as shown in \fig{fig:red_heat}, where RED suffers from the diverged reward and fails to imitate the expert accurately.